arasargsyan0622/Komication/README.md

 ![Sign up](readme-images/register.png "a title")

-### Splash page and Home page
+### Splash page

 ![Splash](readme-images/splash.gif.gif "a title")

 ### Servers CRUD

 Server creation is a modal.
 The user can give a server name and upload an image.
-A user can also join a server with an invitation link
+A user can also join a server with an invitation link.
+To save an edit, the user has to click on "Save Changes".
+In order to Delete a server, the user has to type in the server name.

 Create a Server